 The decision matrices all work roughly the same way.
 You have a series of input variables, such as proposed solutions to a problem or steps in a process.
 You want to evaluate the input variables with a set of output categories such as the effect on customers or some other selection criteria.
 You score the input variables for each output category with the highest scores being the best.

-Here’s the simple example that comes from looking at some potential family outings for warmer weather.
+Here’s a simple example that comes from looking at some potential family outings for warmer weather.
 I used the Solution Desirability Matrix form.

-One of the nice features in Quality Companion is that the forms include a Pareto chart to summarize the results.
+One of the nice features in Minitab Engage is that the forms include a Pareto chart to summarize the results.

 The Pareto chart helps show that going fishing and going to the movies tie for the highest score.
 Going to see the raptor show at the nature center came in last.

-In the meantime, if you’re intrigued by Quality Companion, you can download a free trial, getting started guide, and accompanying project files.
+In the meantime, if you’re intrigued by Minitab Engage, you can download a free trial, getting started guide, and accompanying project files.
 The C&E Matrix is on page 22 of the getting started guide.
 I’m sure once you try them, you’ll love decision matrices as much as I do.

 The image of the family recreational boating and fishing on lake is by Gentry George, U.S. Fish and Wildlife Service